 Will Additive Manufacturing replace Traditional Manufacturing?

 Researchers and scientists have debated a lot on the revolutionary capability of additive manufacturing and its potential to shape the future world.
-While some believe traditional manufacturing has no replacement while others feel that soon additive manufacturing will replace the subtractive manufacturing process.
-While the debate may go on for years, currently, both the technologies, additive and subtractive complement each other and can easily sustain by leveraging their own potential.
+While some believe traditional manufacturing has no replacement while others feel that soon additive manufacturing will replace the traditional manufacturing process.
+While the debate may go on for years, currently, both the technologies, additive and traditional complement each other and can easily sustain by leveraging their own potential.